LibertyDSNP/spec/pages/Graph/Overview.md

 # Graph

-This specification is intended to describe the social network graph and how it is represented in the protocol.
+This specification describes the social network graph and how it is represented in the protocol.

 In this context a [social graph](https://en.wikipedia.org/wiki/Social_graph) means a graph that represents social relations between entities.